Golden Globes red carpet: All the must-see fashion from Hollywood's big night

 Lady Gaga

 A star has arrived!
-Lady Gaga's dramatic lavender dress was one of the biggest talkers of the night.
+Lady Gaga's dramatic periwinkle dress was one of the biggest talkers of the night.

 Regina King